georgetown-cset/article-linking/methods_documentation/DS_mag_BQ_match.md

 ```
 create or replace table `gcp-cset-projects.dim_mag_article_linking.mag_titles` as
-SELECT paperid, papertitle as title FROM `gcp-cset-projects.gcp_cset_mag.Papers` where doctype != 'Dataset' AND doctype != 'Patent'
+SELECT paperid, OriginalTitle as title FROM `gcp-cset-projects.gcp_cset_mag.PapersWithCleanTitles` where paperid in ( select paperid from `gcp-cset-projects.gcp_cset_mag.Papers` where doctype != 'Dataset' AND doctype != 'Patent')
 ```

 writing 179,043,616 records to `gcp-cset-projects.dim_mag_article_linking.mag_titles`